 This year, at the World Economic Forum in Davos Switzerland, much of the talk was considerably geared toward climate change.
 In 2015, however, the tensions were made clear.
 The weight of the geopolitical order was beginning to cave, leaving business experts and CEOs reminded of how susceptible global markets are to political activity.
 It is remarkable to consider that our modern geopolitical order, which was set up after WWII and fervently embraced by China, the Soviet Union, and many others after the fall of the Berlin Wall, has led us to a period of multicausal destruction.

 Some attention was given to the rolling rise of China, a country becoming more ambiguous with relation to Western power, and more truculent with its neighbors in the Pacific.
-Russia, today, continues to play the role of disrupter.
+Russia, today, continues to play the role of disruptor.
 The Middle East remains as chaotic as ever, an area riddled with calamitous remaking.
 The world order continues to break down.

 Throughout human history, Authoritarianism, believe it or not, has been the norm.
 Autocracy in China and Russia has lasted longer than any Western democracy.
 With concern to our current geopolitical environment, what will replace our world system, if and when it collapses?